 The Fund is not a money market fund and its share price may fluctuate.
-The Fund is not required to follow the portfolio quality and risk diversification or other risk limiting provisions required of money market funds pursuant to Rule 2a-7 and does not qualify for the tax relief afforded to money market funds by the U.S. Treasury.
+The Fund is not required to follow the portfolio quality and risk diversification or other risk limiting provisions required of money market funds pursuant to Rule 2a-7 and does not qualify for the simplified net asset value method of tax accounting.
 Unlike a money market fund, the Fund is not subject to the risk-limiting conditions of Rule 2a-7 under the Investment Company Act of 1940 with respect to portfolio maturity, quality, diversification and liquidity.
 Because of this, the fund may have exposures to these risks that are different from, and in some cases higher than, a money market fund (see the "Principal Risks" section).
 The Fund expects to enter into repurchase agreements with counterparties, such as broker/dealers, REITs, investment companies and private funds that are not typically used by money market funds.
-The Fund may invest up to 15% of its net assets in illiquid securities (e.g., repurchase agreements with a maturity of greater than seven days).
+The Fund may not invest more than 15% of its net assets in illiquid securities.
+An "illiquid security" is any investment that the Adviser reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+Repurchase agreements with a remaining term in excess of seven (7) days are considered illiquid.